 Answers about Garnishments

-After May 1, 2011, in many cases, your bank is required to automatically protect a certain amount of Federal benefits that are direct deposited into your bank account.
+In many cases, your bank is required to automatically protect a certain amount of federal benefits that are direct deposited into your bank account.
 If money is automatically protected, it should not be frozen and you should be able to withdraw it at any time.

 If you have money in the account that is not automatically protected, you should review any notice or other information that you received about the garnishment and follow the instructions provided in the notice, including any deadlines.